Short Description

 Trend description for G3bii

-When looking at the individual statements around qualities that were used to create the mean scores presented in G3bi in the most recent survey year (2021/2022), 89% of adults agreed or strongly agreed with the statement that they should be ‘good places for mental health and wellbeing’.
-Similarly, 88% agreed or strongly agreed that green and natural places should ‘provide good opportunities to see nature’ and 87% agreed or strongly agreed that they should be of ‘a high enough standard to want to spend time in’.
-Adults perceptions of their local green and natural spaces were between 9 and 19 percentage points lower than their expectations in 2021/2022, with 71% agreeing or strongly agreeing with the statements that they are ‘good places for mental health and wellbeing’ and that they ‘provide good opportunities to see nature’.
-Similarly, 70% agreed or strongly agreed that they are of ‘a high enough standard to want to spend time in’.
+When looking at the individual statements around qualities that were used to create the mean scores presented in G3bi in the most recent survey year (2022/2023), 89% of adults agreed or strongly agreed with the statement that they should be ‘good places for mental health and wellbeing’.
+Similarly, 88% agreed or strongly agreed that green and natural places should ‘provide good opportunities to see nature’ and 86% agreed or strongly agreed that they should be of ‘a high enough standard to want to spend time in’.
+Adults' perceptions of their local green and natural spaces were between 9 and 20 percentage points lower than their expectations in 2022/2023, with 71% agreeing or strongly agreeing with the statement that they are ‘good places for mental health and wellbeing’ and 72% agreeing or strongly agreeing that they ‘provide good opportunities to see nature’.
+Similarly, 69% agreed or strongly agreed that they are of ‘a high enough standard to want to spend time in’.

 The greatest gap between perceptions of how local green and natural spaces actually are and expectations of what they should be like were found for the statements ‘within easy walking distance’ and ‘good places for mental health and wellbeing’.
-In 2021/2022, perceptions were 19 percentage points lower than expectations for these 2 statements.
-Similar but slightly smaller differences were also found for the statements ‘high enough to want to spend time in’ and ‘provide good opportunities to see nature’, with perceptions for these statements being 18 and 17 percentage points lower than expectations respectively.
+In 2022/2023, perceptions were 20 and 18 percentage points lower than expectations for these 2 statements respectively.
+Similar but slightly smaller differences were also found for the statements ‘high enough to want to spend time in’ and ‘provide good opportunities to see nature’, with perceptions for these statements being 17 and 16 percentage points lower than expectations respectively.
+The smallest gap between perceptions and expectations (9 percentage points) was observed for the statement 'good places to meet other people'.